hmswaffles/Data-Analysis/README.md

 Data-Analysis
 =============

-Welcome to my Data Analysis and related projects repo.
+Welcome to the repo which houses general Data Analysis amd related project code.
 To view the Ipython Notebooks containted within, click here: http://nbviewer.ipython.org/github/hmswaffles/Data-Analysis/tree/master/

+In this repo one can also find code for interacting with and analyzing both the XKCD colornaming database, as well as data from the World Color Survey.
+This is both in an Ipython Notebook, as well as a script.